nmrastogi/producer_consumer/README.md

 The producer will:
 - Wait for Kafka to be ready
-- Delete and recreate the "jobs" topic (to start fresh)
+- Ensure the "jobs" topic exists
 - Create 2 producer goroutines
-- Each producer sends 10 messages (20 total) to the "jobs" topic
+- Each producer sends 10 messages to the "jobs" topic
-- Uses Hash balancer with unique keys to distribute messages across all 3 partitions
-- Messages are formatted as "job-{id}" with keys like "p1-m0", "p1-m1", etc.
+- Messages are formatted as "job-{id}"
-- Exit after all messages are sent (~3 seconds)
+- Exit after all messages are sent

 #### Step 4: Stop and Clean Up Kafka